 We do however offer a partner program for younger voice actors at the Berkeley Repertory School of Theatre.

 Many of our students begin with no prior acting training or experience.
 For people who are just starting out we encourage them to begin with our Intro to Voice Over class, followed by one or more of our Starting Out courses, and from there exploring the classes in our Core Curriculum, which includes Acting & Improv.

 We also offer Drop-In Improv sessions on the first and third Fridays of every month.
 All levels of experience are welcome to join.

 No. We keep your information on file in our database, but if you change phone numbers, relocate, or switch e-mail addresses, just let us know so we can update our contact information for you.

 Yes, we do accept last-minute sign-ups.
 However, we strongly encourage people to register in advance if possible in order to give our instructors the chance to prepare properly, and there is also the risk of the class selling out.

 You will receive an e-mail confirmation with the date(s) and time(s) of your class sessions.
-We encourage you to show up 10-15 minutes early for classes so that they can start on time and not be disrupted by late entrance.
+Zoom and documents links will be emailed within 24 hours of the start of your class session.
+We encourage you to sign-in 10-15 minutes early for classes so that they can start on time and not be disrupted by late entrance.